Summary

 Anthos also identifies and monitors the potential adverse impacts of the investment funds this financial product invests in by assessing the ESG investment practices implemented by the external investment managers of these investment funds, and more specifically obtaining information from them on the potential adverse impacts they make through their investment fund’s underlying investments.
 Pre-investment, Anthos assesses these external investment managers on a wide scope of criteria (Negative impacts of the portfolio to the world, exclusions applied to the investment funds, Diversity, Equity & Inclusion, climate change) using the Anthos ESG Scorecard.
 This financial product only invests in investment funds that score either as ‘Professional’ or ‘Leader’ on the Anthos ESG scorecard.

 This financial product implements Anthos' exclusion list by communicating the exclusions criteria to its external managers during the pre-investment phase.
 This exclusion list is included in the side letter upon investment.
-Businesses that should be eliminated include tobacco, gambling, controversial and conventional weapons, adult content when they are responsible for more than 5% of revenues for that particular tenant and criminal enterprises.
+Businesses that should be eliminated include tobacco, gambling, controversial weapons, adult content when they are responsible for more than 5% of revenues.
 The external investment funds usually already have an exclusion list aligned with Anthos’ exclusion list or aligned with the IFC exclusion list (which is stricter than Anthos’ exclusion list).

 Anthos integrates the OECD Guidelines for Multinational Enterprises (MNEs) and the UN Guiding Principles on Business and Human Rights (UNGPs) through a commitment to human rights, responsible investing, and sustainability.
 The impact team adopts risk-based due diligence across its investment process, ensuring that ESG factors are embedded next to an impact assessment to address social, environmental, and governance risks while aligning portfolios with sustainable development goals.
 An exclusion list is a starting point to determine where there should not be an exposure from values and sustainability perspective.
 The RI scorecard, which is at the core of the due diligence process, includes all the relevant questions for the assessment of the external manager's capacity to identify and manage potential and actual risks and impacts.
 The same scorecard questionnaire is used throughout the investment period to engage and work towards improvement.

 The fund excludes investments following Anthos Exclusion Policy and where more restrictive, the ESMA (PAB) exclusions.
-For public markets we use Sustainalytics to screen, and for private markets we include these in our side letter, and we focus on the sector exposures for screening.
+For public markets we use benchmark administrators to screen, and for private markets we include these in our side letter, and we focus on the sector exposures for screening.
+See below, under 3.
+Investment strategy, for the list of exclusions taken into account.

 2. Sustainable investment objective of the financial product